smikhalevski/xslt-extensions/README.md

 ### `repeat`

-Analogue of [str_repeat](http://php.net/manual/en/function.str-repeat) in PHP.
 Repeats provided string given number of times.

 **Parameters**<br/>
 * **`input`** String to repeat.
 Optional, by default equals to value of current node.